Vafilor/TimeTracker/design_docs/import_export.md

 A file will contain the order as a JSON array that has the relative path to the import file.

 There may be several files per Entity in the export/import.
 These will have at most 500 items per file.

+In relations,

+* Users will be identified by their username
+* tags will be identified by their name, and the username of the creator.